Reflective Memory — Agent Guide

 Strings

-As you work, keep now accumulates a string of versions — a trace of how intentions evolved. keep move lets you name and archive that string, making room for what's next.
-It requires -t (tag filter) or --only (tip only) to prevent accidental grab-all moves.
+As you work, now accumulates a string of versions — a trace of how intentions evolved.
+The move flow lets you name and archive that string, making room for what's next.

 Snapshot before pivoting.
-When the conversation shifts topic, move what you have so far before moving on:
+When the conversation shifts topic:

 Incremental archival.
-Move to the same name repeatedly — versions append, building a running log across sessions:
+Move to the same name repeatedly — versions append:

 Index Important Documents